openmobilehub/omh-maps/README.md

    - `singleBuild` variant builds for GMS (Google Mobile Services) and Non-GMS devices without changes to the code.(Recommended)
    - `gms` variant  builds for devices that has GMS (Google Mobile Services).
    - `nonGms` variant builds for devices that doesn't have GMS (Google Mobile Services).

+   **Note:** In the rest of this guide, we will use the `debugSingleBuild` variant to demonstrate the same build running on GMS and Non-GMS devices.

 5. Open `maps-starter-sample` module-level `MainApplication` class and add the required imports below the package name.
 The file is in the same level as the `MainActivity`: